IonicaBizau/user-actions/README.md

 ### `dev`
  - Handle filters that are strings (emit server events)
+ - Simplified the code from the CRUD response callback

 ### `v0.1.2`
  - Fixed hanging request when no actions were found for a specific template, role, and item.
 The server returns an empty object if no actions were found.